voyageeyewear/goeye/CORRECTED_BUILD_FINAL.md

 ## Installation

-Transfer `Eyejack-FINAL-WithPromo-NoYellowBox.apk` to your Android device and install.
+Transfer `Goeye-FINAL-WithPromo-NoYellowBox.apk` to your Android device and install.

 ---
 *Built: October 30, 2025*